O2-CH4/O2-CH4.github.io/_pages/about.md

 **Advanced Autonomy:** Investigating what prevents current systems from reaching more capable autonomy in dynamic environments, while formalizing the common building blocks and domain-specific distinctions across spacecraft, aircraft, drones, ground vehicles, maritime systems, and robotics.
 This includes identifying bottlenecks and assessing which approaches scale better.

-**AI for Science & Engineering:** Advancing AI methods for scientific simulation, engineering design, and optimization, including surrogate and agentic approaches, differentiable simulators, physics-informed learning, and closing the simulation-to-reality gap.
+**Science & Engineering:** Advancing AI methods for scientific simulation, engineering design, and optimization, including surrogate and agentic approaches, differentiable simulators, physics-informed learning, and closing the simulation-to-reality gap.

 ---